cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture16.md

 Postulate 1.

 Various types of processes can be defined.
 For example, an isothermal process is one in which the temperature is constant.
-More examples will be provided as we continue our studies.
-Postulate 2 specifies that the time evolution of a system to an equilibrium state must occur with no effect on the environment, implying that the system is isolated.
-However, processes can also consist of a series of steps, with individual steps affecting the environment; the net effect across multiple steps must just be zero.

 ### Postulate 3